Destructor-Ben/TerraUtil/src/TerraUtil.BuildSystem/README.md

 - `build.txt` properties moved to the `.csproj`.
 - All references (`<Reference>`, `<ProjectReference>`, `<PackageReference>`, and `<ModReference>`) are all done inside the `.csproj` and are automatically added to the mod file.

-## Future Features

-- Allow mod code to be outside of `ModSources`
-- Automatic workshop icon generation
-- Automatic workshop description and changelog generation and compilation from markdown
-- Effect compilation

 # Licensing

 This code is licensed under the MIT license.